-Before a pesticide can be approved for use in agriculture, its residues are measured in all types of food that you can buy in a grocery store:
+Before a plant protection product can be approved for use in agriculture, its residues are measured in all types of food that you can buy in a grocery store:

 - In foods that have been processed in any way (cooked, peeled, etc.)